Qarj/WebImblaze/MANUAL.md

 <a name="restartbrowser"></a>
 #### restartbrowser
-Will restart the WebInject session after execution of the current step.
+Will restart the WebInject http session after execution of the current step.

 If a Selenium WebDriver browser session is also present, that will be restarted too.